The Library

 As we continue our work to make the Shaar Library as valuable to the Congregation as possible, we are adjusting the way we accept and incorporate donated books into our collection.

-While donations are very much appreciated, remember they do require considerable time on behalf of staff and volunteers to screen, organize, catalogue, or, in the event they don’t make it into the collection, pass on in one of several ways.
+Donations require considerable time on behalf of staff and volunteers to screen, organize, catalogue, or, in the event they don’t make it into the collection, pass on in one of several ways.
 We hope the guidelines below will streamline the procedure and help you shape your decisions about what to donate.

 BEFORE DONATION